Send mail to us at

 Cost: $5 per person; Historical Society of Glastonbury members free

-The Historical Society of Glastonbury is always bringing history back to life right here in Connecticut.
-On Sunday, May 6th from 1:00 pm to 4:00 pm at the Welles-Shipman-Ward House, 972 Main Street, South Glastonbury, “step back in time” to experience colonial living.
+The Historical Society of Glastonbury is bringing history back to life right here in Connecticut.
+On Sunday, May 5th from 1:00 pm to 4:00 pm at the Welles-Shipman-Ward House, “Step Back in Time” to experience colonial living.

 Tour the barns and see the farm equipment.
 Glassenbury was also known for its shipbuilding and had ropewalks for making the many ropes that were needed for this industry.
 Make some rope yourself!
 Other demonstrations include Native American technologies of flint knapping and spear throwing using a prehistoric atlatl.
 Try your hand at using an atlatl to spear a target.

 Spend an afternoon with the Historical Society of Glastonbury taking in demonstrations and joining in the work.
 Enjoy the Connecticut River Valley mansion built in 1755 and learn the history of skills and technologies that our not so distant ancestors used on a daily basis.

 $5 admission per person includes demonstrations, entrance to the Welles-Shipman-Ward house, property, barns and shed.
 No admission required for Historical Society of Glastonbury members.
 Please check the website or our Facebook page for more information and the most current updates on this event.